Winter Is Coming

 Gameplay

-• Water bodies can freeze during winter to ice
+• Water bodies can freeze to ice during winter

 • Players and enemies can move and build on ice